ClassicFaithful/32x-Programmer-Art-Bedrock/README.md

+# Note: This project is experimental and likely broken.
+Use at your own risk!

 # Classic Faithful 32x PA (Programmer Art) - Bedrock
 A double resolution texture pack that continues Vattic’s original Faithful 32x32 pack with the classic textures, now on Bedrock Edition.